Developer(s) – Digital Sun Studios & 11 BIT Studios

 Graphics – 8/10

-Rendered in an 8-BIT visual style similar to classic adventure games such as the Legend of Zelda and Ys, the game takes place in the village of Rynoka with dangerous caves on it’s outskirts containing a plethora of intricately designed creatures each with their own unique individual looks and concepts.
+Rendered in an 8-BIT visual style similar to classic adventure games such as The Legend of Zelda and Ys, the game takes place in the village of Rynoka with dangerous caves on its outskirts containing a plethora of intricately designed creatures each with their own unique individual looks and concepts.
 The variety in conceptual design is unprecedented, and the scenery is just as wonderful to look at throughout the entire game.
-There are also a series of cutscenes rendered in 8-BIT at the start of the game, which are fantastically well presented, and do extremely well to set the premise of the game.
+There are also a series of cutscenes rendered in 8-BIT at the start of the game, which is fantastically well presented, and do extremely well to set the premise of the game.

 Gameplay – 9/10

 The game requires the player to delve into a series of dungeons battling against dangerous enemies to gather up as much loot as possible in every one venture, and then to sell what loot is acquired at a shop in Rynoka named Moonlighter for prices that can be adjusted by the player in accordance to what customers deem acceptable.
-Each dungeon is procedurally generated, so each venture in the dungeons offers a new challenge to the player and different loot with every playthrough, including weapons, enemy components and armour among many other things.
+Each dungeon is procedurally generated, so each venture in the dungeons offers a new challenge to the player and different loot with every playthrough, including weapons, enemy components, and armor among many other things.
 The game has an overwhelming amount of replayability, and whilst it is a challenging game from the start, it does get exponentially harder as time goes on, whilst remaining thankfully accessible to players; much like Rogue Legacy, but on a much grander scale in terms of gameplay value.